NRCan/geo-deep-learning/README.md

   num_gpus: 0                       # Number of GPU device(s) to use.
 Default: 0
   debug_mode: True                  # Prints detailed progress bar with sample loss, GPU stats (RAM, % of use) and information about current samples.

 training:
-  output_path: /path/to/output/weights/folder   # Path to folder where files containing weights will be written
   state_dict_path: False      # Pretrained model path as .pth.tar or .pth file.
 Optional.
   num_trn_samples: 4960                         # Number of samples to use for training. (default: all samples in hdfs file are taken)
   num_val_samples: 2208                         # Number of samples to use for validation. (default: all samples in hdfs file are taken)